National Registration Center for Study Abroad

 Switzerland

-Program & Admission Information - La Rochelle, France
+Program & Admission Information - Montpellier, France

-The instruction of functional language skills in an action-oriented approach that is at the heart of teaching methodology.
+The instruction of functional language skills in an action-oriented approach is at the heart of teaching methodology.
 Students will learn the skills needed to communicate in real life situations.
 Exercises to improve fluency and accuracy are combined with communicative small-group activities.
-Very close attention is paid to the degrees of control in the practice leading from initial presentation of the new language towards realistic communicative use of that language.
+Close attention is paid to the degrees of control in the practice leading from initial presentation of the new language towards realistic communicative use of that language.

 Click Here to view the Scale of Levels